-The overall harassment figures are lower than in previous surveys: in June, 94% said they had experienced harassment, and in 2013, the figure was 100%.
-This may partially be explained by the increased number of women surveyed: 36% of respondents were female, compared to 12% in June and 11.5% in 2013.
+The overall harassment figures were lower in December than in both the June survey, and in 2013, when the figure was 100%.
+This may partially be explained by the increased number of women surveyed: 36% of respondents in December were female, compared to 12% in June and 11.5% in 2013.
 63% of women surveyed had experienced harassment, compared to 79% of men.
 The majority of men who attend our drop-in center work in street-level advertising (for example, distributing flyers); the women we work with are typically less likely to have jobs which expose them on such a regular basis to street-level abuse.